TicketmasterMobileStudio/ticketmastermobilestudio.github.io/_posts/blog/2017-07-19-Actions-for-android-devs.md

 There is a lot of buzz and excitment around the [Google Assistant Actions](https://developers.google.com/actions/), and with good reason:  this is an entirely new platform for building experiences for a number of devices.
 Building a conversational Action with Google Assistant means it will be available on Android, iOS, Google Home, and others as they become available.

 For the uninitiated, Actions on Google are third-party apps that can be built using Google's APIs.
 Actions extend what the Google Assistant can do by letting user talk to them.
-They can be accessed with trigger words such as 'Ok Google, talk to Ticketmaster', or 'Ok Google, ask ticketmaster to find a Yankee's games this weekend'.
+They can be accessed with trigger words such as 'Ok Google, talk to Ticketmaster', or 'Ok Google, ask Ticketmaster to find a Yankee's games this weekend'.
 (Ticketmaster Action coming soon!)

 <img src="https://storage.googleapis.com/banjotms.appspot.com/Screenshot_20170718-103901.png" width="300">